1 Samuel 16 — The king nobody invited to his own anointing

 Think about the layers here.
 The king who was being replaced didn't know the boy playing music in his throne room was the replacement. was already .
 Already carrying the .
 And now he was serving the man whose crown was destined to become his — not by scheming or forcing his way in, but by playing a lyre and being faithful in the role right in front of him.

-There's something deeply instructive about that. didn't try to speed up the timeline.
+There's something deeply instructive about that.
+David didn't try to speed up the timeline.
 He didn't announce what had done.
 He just served.
 And in serving the broken king, he was being prepared for the throne without even knowing it.
 The path to where God is taking you almost never looks like a straight line.
 Sometimes it looks like playing background music in someone else's palace.